Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

 In the credible interval diagnostic showed in Figure~\ref{fig:trunc_curr}(d) we study if the truncation error computed at each order is compatible with the correction at the next order within a certain CL.
 The CL bands are constructed by sampling a large number of emulators (1000) from the underlying process.
 The credible intervals are then plotted against the percentage of validation points found within the interval, i.e. if the emulator contains only a small amount of the validation points is over-confident (in the figure represented as horizontal lines), in the other case is under-confident (vertical lines).
-For example the orange line in the Figure is the credible interval for $\Delta \Gamma_0^C(p_1)=\Gamma^C_0(p_1)-\Gamma^C_1(p_1)$ compared with the reference distribution of $\delta \Gamma^C_0(p_1)$.
-The credible interval for $\Delta \Gamma^C_0(p_1)$ shows us that the emulation is over-confident regarding the first part of the spectra.
-That is understandable since in the low energy region the spectra is particularly steep and the difference between the LO and NLO spectra quite large (see Figure~\ref{fig:spectra_curr}).
-At the same time the emulator for $\Delta \Gamma^C_1(p_1)=\Gamma^C_1(p_1)-\Gamma^C_2(p_1)$ (in green) results under-confident since the spectra at NLO and N2LO practically coincide.
-On the other hand, the colored lines are in general contained in the bands which indicates a good consistency of the truncation model.
-The results for the confidence interval diagnostics of the other EMN interactions is practically identical.
-For the NV interactions the confidence interval diagnostic plot shows a better agreement between the emulator and $\Delta \Gamma^C_1(p_1)$ and a slightly under-confidence of the emulator for $\Delta \Gamma^C_2(p_1)=\Gamma^C_2(p_1)-\Gamma^C_3(p_1)$ (in blue).
+The orange line in Figure~\ref{fig:trunc_curr}(d) is the credible interval for $\Delta \Gamma_2^C(p_1)=\Gamma^C_2(p_1)-\Gamma^C_3(p_1)$ compared with the reference distribution of $\Delta \Gamma^C_2(p_1)$, which is also the only one we can compute performing this analysis.
+The credible interval for $\Delta \Gamma^C_2(p_1)$ shows us that the emulation is in general under-confident.
+That is understandable since the differences among the simulated spectra at N2LO and N3LO is minimal (see Figure~\ref{fig:spectra_curr}).
+The results for the confidence interval diagnostics of the other interactions are practically identical.

+A similar analysis has been performed considering the data generated using the JLab-Pisa power counting for the NV(EMN) interaction up to 195(190) MeV with 1 MeV step.
+For training the emulator we use 5 data points distant 35(40) MeV.
+As validation set we used 13 data points distant 15 MeV one from each other.
+The nugget we use is $10^{-4}(2\times 10^{-4})$.